top of page

 How Do We Treat Sleep Apnea & Snoring?

-The dental solution to treating obstructive sleep apnea is to utilize a comfortable, removable oral appliance.
-Patients diagnosed with sleep apnea may be familiar with traditional C-PAP machines which can sometimes be clunky and uncomfortable for patients to use routinely.
+The dental solution to treating obstructive sleep apnea is creating a customized, removable oral appliance instead of the traditional C-PAP, which can often times be too clunky or uncomfortable for patients to use every night as they're meant to.

 Oral appliances treat sleep apnea by pulling your jaw or tongue forward while you sleep.
 The purpose of this much smaller oral device is to keep your airway open through the night to avoid pauses or sudden stops in your breathing.
 Reduced airflow triggers your brain to wake up just enough to keep breathing, so you will also feel better rested upon waking up.